RudraJikadra/CityDash-Game-Corona-SDK-Android/README.md

 First ever game created using Corona SDK which is a free 2D game engine which uses Lua Language.
-With the help of youtube tutorial I was able to build this game in early mid 2015
+With the help of youtube tutorial I was able to build this game in early mid 2015 Enemies have sent Bomb Mines.
+Save Yourself from it

 ### features
-Enemies have sent Bomb Mines.
-Save Yourself from it
+Easy to understand lua language.
+With Revmob Ad support in the code.

 ### How to play
 Tap to start from the start/restart screen.